POENIXMAN/AI-Project/README.md

           @POENIXMAN

 ## Phase 1:
-This phase focused on implementing search algorithms such that they help pacman to eat all the dots in the most optimal way
+This phase focused on implementing search algorithms, such that, they help pacman in eating all the dots in the most optimal way